 Welcome to Year 3!

-Year 3 is composed of Topaz class taught by Miss Wykes and Ms Proctor, and Turquoise class taught by Ms Proctor, Mrs Ward and Mrs Moss.
-We also have fantastic teaching assistants, Mrs Dennis, Mrs Rodinova and Mrs Pujades who support learning across Year 3.
+Year 3 is composed of Topaz class taught by Miss Wykes and Mrs Ward, and Turquoise class taught by Ms Proctor and Mrs Moss.
+We also have fantastic teaching assistants, Mr Geen, Mrs Rodionova and Ms Pujades who support learning across Year 3.

 We encourage children to drink throughout the day.
 Please send your child in each day with a named water bottle.

 Throughout the week we work independently and with a learning partner.
 These pairings will change throughout the year so that everybody gets the opportunity to work with a variety of classmates.

 In Year 3 we love reading and we try to read as much as possible.
 We encourage parents to read regularly with their children and to record this in their child’s reading diary.
 Children may also record their own independent reading in their reading diary.